James-P-D/BadUSBBinFilePS/README.md

 ENTER
 ```

 When run on the target Windows machine it will <kbd>WIN</kbd>+<kbd>r</kbd> to open the 'run' dialog, then start `powershell`, then decode the base64-encoded data and save to file, and then finally run the executable.
+The execution of this script can be seen in the video at the top of this file.